garrandall/popular-music-data/tracks/oo-wee-baby-i-love-you-fred-hughes.md

 Come back baby, I need you
 Come back baby, I love you

-Ooh baby, I love you
+Oh baby, I love you
-Ooh-ooh
+Oh-oh
-Ooh baby, I love you
+Oh baby, I love you
-Ooh-ooh
+Oh-oh

 Although I know you are gone
 Memories still linger on
 From your love I'll never be free
 I love you, baby
 You'll always be a part of me
-I need you, ooh
+I need you, oh

 These memories
 Just won't give me time, I love you
 There's always
 Something here to remind me

-Ooh baby, I love you
+Oh baby, I love you
-Ooh-ooh
+Oh-oh
-Ooh baby, I love you
+Oh baby, I love you
-Ooh-ooh
+Oh-oh

 Everyday, I just walk alone
 'Cause without you I just can't go on